MartinSedlacek/LRS-FEI/tutorial/ros2_cheatsheet.md

 The include in the implementation file `template_drone_control_node.cpp` should look like this: [Example from template](../template_drone_control/src/template_drone_control_node.cpp#L2)

+### Creating Subscribers and Publishers

-2. Now you need to decide, if you want to publish the topic or subscribe it.
+Now you need to decide, if you want to publish the topic or subscribe it.
 Publish means, that the topic will be available for other `ros2 nodes` subscribing means, that we will obtain data from the topic (similar as we did in the console woth `ros2 topic echo`).

+#### Subscriber
 To create a subscriber to a topic you need to create the subsciber and then add callback that will handle the incoming data.

 The object subsciber can be created like this: [Example from template](../template_drone_control/src/template_drone_control_node.cpp#L81)